 For the faint star with $m_{\rm TESS}=14$, the eclipsing depths without dilution are 14\% and 16\% for the two candidate signals, respectively.
 Such deep eclipses would yield V-shaped light curves with large ingress-to-total-duration ratios ($T_{12}/T_{14}\gtrsim0.28$ and $\gtrsim0.30$, respectively).
-Such scenarios are effectively ruled out by our transit constraints (see Table~\ref{tab:pars}).
-In principle, there could be other stars that are unbound to HD 50554 and yet unresolved by Gaia.
-However, considering the angular resolution of Gaia ($\sim0.7"$, \citealt{Gaia_cal:2023}) and the low spatial density of stars around HD 50554, the probability for such a scenario to occur is extremely small ($\sim 4\times 10^{-4}$). \end{itemize}
+Such scenarios are effectively ruled out by our transit constraints (see Table~\ref{tab:pars}). \end{itemize}